The Patriot Post® · The Patriot's Primer on American Liberty (Full Copyright Text)

 Our Constitution, as written and ratified, stipulates in its preface that it is “ordained and established” by the People to “secure the Blessings of Liberty to ourselves and our Posterity.”
 The incremental revocation of our ability to defend ourselves from encroachments on our rights has dramatically diminished our capacity to secure those blessing today, let alone for future generations.

-“We, the People of the United States,” must demand that members of the executive, legislative and judicial branches abide by their by their sworn oaths to “to support and defend” our Constitution as mandated in Article II and Article VI.
+“We, the People of the United States,” must demand that members of the executive, legislative, and judicial branches abide by their by their sworn oaths “to support and defend” our Constitution as mandated in Article II and Article VI.

 Laws, regulations, tax collection, and debt accumulation for expenses having no express constitutional authorization is an abject violation of our Constitution.
 The oaths of those sworn to uphold the Constitution as the supreme law of the land have become lip service.
 “Representation” does not exist where there is no assurance that elected legislators will abide by their oaths to obey Rule of Law.

 Again, as George Washington observed, “Where is the security for property, for reputation, for life, if the sense of religious obligation deserts the oaths?”
 Those representatives who allocate unlawful expenditures of the treasury as an instrument to perpetuate their reelection, whose allegiance is secured with confiscated and redistributed wealth, betray their oaths and do great injury to our Constitution and our Liberty.

 We as American Patriots must, “with a firm reliance on the protection of divine Providence, mutually pledge to each other our Lives, our Fortunes and our sacred Honor,” as we endeavor to restore Rule of Law and our Constitution’s limits on the central government’s power.